sai-avula/sai-avula/README.md

 ### Hiya Developers, I'm Sai. 👋 👨🏻‍🎓

-## I'm an undergraduate studying Computer Science @ Loughborough University 🏫
+## I'm an undergraduate studying Computer Science @ BITS Pilani 🏫

 - 📚 Currently learning F# and the SAFE Stack
 - 🤝🏻 Looking to collaborate with fellow developers